privacysandbox/protected-auction-key-value-service/README.md

 may contain breaking changes without notice.
 Refer to the [release changelog](/CHANGELOG.md) for the details of the breaking changes.

-Once the codebase is in a more stable state that is version 1.0.0, we will establish additional channels for announcing breaking changes and major version will always be incremented for breaking changes.
+At GA the version will become 1.0.0, we will establish additional channels for announcing breaking changes and major version will always be incremented for breaking changes.

 # Key documents